framm/BlinkBoard/README.md

 ### How to Add Viewers

 As previously mentioned, viewers are simply Angular directives with parameters.
 The outlines of these parameters are defined in the `viewerModels` database-object, so by adding to this, you can define your own.
 Look at the sample viewers in `public/viewers/` for inspiration.
-Please take note that currently you need to refresh the dashboard hosting device after having added a new viewer type, as directives are dependencies of Angular on initilization.
+Please take note that currently you need to refresh the dashboard hosting device after having added a new viewer type, as directives are dependencies of Angular on initialization.